fbossu/beam_test_2023/README.md

 make
 ./reco file.root FEUNb
 ```
-Takes a decoded file and a FEU number.
+Takes a decoded file and a FEU number.\
-Use FEUNb=5 to only make hits no need for any mapping info.
+Use FEUNb=5 to only make hits no need for any mapping info.\
-FEU 1 to 4 were connected to specific detectors in the beam test and the code knows which detector is connected to which FEU and how the connectors where inverted.
-It then pulls the maping for that detector and build hits&clusters.
+FEU 1 to 4 were connected to specific detectors in the beam test.
+The code knows which detector is connected to which FEU and how the connectors were plugged.
+It then pulls the maping for that detector and build hits&clusters.\
 [detector hits and cluster definition](reco/definitions.h)

 ## Decoding Alpide output